-Name one healthcare task involving the respiratory system that could put a patient at higher risk for a respiratory infection There are many risks in the healthcare setting that put healthcare workers at risk for a respiratory infection.
-A few examples from the poster are oral care (toothbrushing), CPAP used for sleep apnea, Intubation, giving nebulized medication?
+Name one healthcare task involving the respiratory system that could put a patient at higher risk for a respiratory infection.
+There are many risks in the healthcare setting that put healthcare workers at risk for a respiratory infection.
+A few examples from the poster are oral care (toothbrushing), CPAP used for sleep apnea, Intubation, giving nebulized medication

-T/F: Germs are more likely to spread in spaces with poor ventilation True?
+T/F: Germs are more likely to spread in spaces with poor ventilation.
+True